zahellx/weather_api/README.md

 To get the project running, execute the following Docker commands: `npm run docker` and `docker:test`.
 This will start a MongoDB instance and the application, with all configurations properly linked and the dependencies installed.

+First, run the `npm run docker` command to install the dependencies.

 ## Table of Contents